 THE DEATH OF HELENOR BYE AND ITS FOUR-DECADE COVER-UP

 See also: Hansard and Silver Bullet Magazine

 Derek Bye (with his wife Joan off-camera) of South Wales is interviewed on his daughter’s death from medical negligence in 1977.
 The Byes have campaigned about these problems in the nearly forty years since.

-They have learned that unlicenced medicines are given to children and that the media is controlled by Parliament.
+They have learned that unlicensed medicines are given to children and that the media are controlled by Parliament.
 Editors have repeatedly stopped their story from going out nationally.

 His message is: “Don’t be afraid to challenge [doctors] … We’d like to see unity between the patient and the doctor.
 Parents know their children best, and sharing that knowledge with the doctor, you can act as a team.
 The child then is managed in the best and most suited way.”